-The Buddhist teacher appeared and the hall fell reverently still and quiet.
+The Buddhist teacher appeared, and the hall fell reverently still and quiet.
 He was tall, long-limbed and slender, like a distance runner.
-His hair was close-cropped, like, well, a Buddhist monk, and he wore John Lennon-style granny glasses, which magnified his eyes disturbingly as he cast his benevolent gaze around the room.
+His hair was close-cropped, like, well, a Buddhist monk.
+And he wore John Lennon-style granny glasses, which magnified his eyes disturbingly as he cast his benevolent gaze around the room.
 In his full-length saffron robe, he seemed to glide rather than walk onto the stage.

 Next, the teacher "formally" opened proceedings with Buddhist prayers.
 These were "optional", which was just as well, as neither my brother nor I knew the words, and unlike a church, there were no helpful hymn or prayer sheets.
 However, rather than feel embarrassed, I enjoyed the chants.
-They were rhythmic and mystical and expressed sensible moral and neighbourly values.
+They were rhythmic and mystical and expressed commonsense moral and neighbourly values.
 And they took my thoughts off "other things".

 After prayers, the teacher introduced the topic for the evening, "Death and how to prepare for it."
 I groaned (silently, I hoped) and shot my brother a sharp, sideways glance.
 He caught my look, and ever so slightly shook his head and raised his eyebrows in an apology.
-Perhaps the teacher overheard my groan, because he conceded, "Death is not a cheery subject for new-comers to Buddhism."
+Perhaps the teacher overheard my groan because he conceded, "Death is not a cheery subject for new-comers to Buddhism."

-- You cannot prevent your ultimate death
+- You cannot prevent your ultimate death.

-- You are always moving closer to your time of death
+- You are always moving closer to your time of death.

 - You cannot take your worldly possessions with you.

 I slipped out of the hall, my brother followed swiftly, and neither of us ever returned to the Buddhist class.
 But I did learn lessons from that evening, and not just to always "Go before you go" (a mantra I now use with my son).
 The class was way back in July 1992.
 A quarter of a century has elapsed.
 With middle-aged wisdom, point three is now self-evident.
-And point two is underlined in red in my consciousness.
+And point two is highlit in my consciousness.
 As is point one, sadly, having lost family and friends since 1992.

 Perhaps there's another lesson to be learnt from that now distant class?
-My brother and I should be grateful for our memories.
-And that we are still here to share them.
+My brother and I should be grateful for our memories and that we are still here to share them.
 And that we're making new memories.

-Now that's a good second Buddhist lesson!
+Now that's a beautiful Buddhist lesson!

 © 2018 Robert Fairhead